nillvitor/task_api/README.md

 ## Docker Compose Services

-The application consists of three services:
+The application consists of four services:

 - `api`: The FastAPI application
   - Builds from the Dockerfile
   - Exposes port 8000
-  - Depends on database and cache services
+  - Depends on database, cache, and telemetry services

 - `db`: PostgreSQL database
   - Uses postgres:latest image